-Sikh women manifestly express their parity with men when
+Sikh women manifestly express their parity with Sikh men when

-they tie turban, thereby advocating gender equality.
+they wear turban, thereby advocating gender equality.
 Without

 the turban the perception persists that Kaurs are not true Sikhs.
 Singhs are perceived to be the genuine, even dominant gender.

 Women wearing a turban makes gender equality more apparent.
 Sikh women make a powerful statement about gender equality

 when they tie turban.
 It is a graceful and effective way of putting Sikhs